-- Students may not take more than 16 credits/semester.
-Seventeen credits/semester may be taken with permission from the Associate Dean, Academic Affairs, School of Law.
+- Students may not take more than 16 credits/semester (17 credits/semester may be taken with permission from the Associate Dean, Academic Affairs, School of Law).

 Master of Latin American Studies Requirements

-- Required courses in LAS are: LAS501, Introductory Seminar; LAS502, Research Design; and a disciplinary research methods course (to be approved by the degree director.)
+- Required courses in LAS are: LAS601: Introductory Seminar; LAS602: Research Design; and a disciplinary research methods course (to be approved by the degree director.)
 Two regional fundamentals courses are also required.